<< HD | Category | Heart Disease >>

 Cholesterol Myth - Evidence Refuting Cholesterol Causes Heart Disease

-Cholesterol Myth / Heart Disease Myth - I've become suspicious of the current model that high blood cholesterol (LDL) is directly related to coronary heart disease risk (CHD).
+Cholesterol Myth / Heart Disease Myth - I've become suspicious of the current model that high blood cholesterol (particularly LDL) is directly related to coronary heart disease risk (CHD).
 Operating from this belief, doctors prescribe drugs which reduce blood LDL levels thinking this effect also reduces the heart disease risk (CHD).
 Specifically, I'm referring to the widespread acceptance of statin drugs (Crestor, Zocor, Lipitor, etc.).

 However, as I make clear below, I don't think high LDL is necessarily a symptom of high CHD risk.